Preet2204/Numerical-Integrator/README.md

 > **Note:** For Simpson’s 3/8 Rule, \(n\) must be a multiple of 3.
 Because 100 ÷ 3 is not integral, the solver reports “Invalid” for that method.

 ## 6. Challenges and Learnings
-- Deriving the exact integrals of trigonometric expressions required care (e.g., integrating \(\tfrac12\sin(5x)\)).
+- Deriving exact integrals for trigonometric and exponential functions required careful application of calculus (e.g., \( \int \sin(5x)/2 \, dx = -\cos(5x)/10 \)).
+- Initially, error calculations showed zero due to floating-point precision issues with the `float` type; switching to `double` would improve accuracy, which I plan to address in future iterations.
-- Formatting the console‐output table with `std::setw` and `std::setprecision` to align decimal points took some trial-and-error.
+- Formatting the output table with `std::setw` and `std::setprecision` to align decimal points took some trial-and-error.
-- I gained confidence using `std::function` and lambdas to switch functions at runtime, and I deepened my understanding of error behavior in numerical quadrature.
+- I gained confidence in using `std::function` and lambda expressions for dynamic function selection, deepened my understanding of numerical errors, and improved my ability to compare the accuracy of numerical methods.

 ## 7. Future Improvements
+- Switch to `double` instead of `float` to improve numerical precision in error calculations.
-- Add numerical‐stability checks for very large intervals or extremely fine subintervals.
+- Add numerical stability checks for very large intervals or extremely high numbers of subintervals.
-- Allow the user to input a custom function (e.g., via a simple expression parser).
+- Allow the user to input custom functions via a simple expression parser.
-- Implement higher-order or specialized methods (e.g., Gaussian Quadrature, adaptive quadrature).
+- Implement additional methods, such as Gaussian Quadrature or adaptive quadrature, for higher accuracy.

+## 8. Potential Research Applications
+This numerical integration solver can be applied in computational research, particularly in physics and engineering.
+For example:
+- In computational physics, it can calculate the work done by a force field over a path by integrating the force function.
+- In numerical simulations, it can compute areas under curves representing physical quantities (e.g., velocity-time graphs to find displacement).
+This project demonstrates my ability to implement and analyze numerical methods, preparing me for research tasks in a summer 2026 internship.

-## 8. References
+## 9. References
-- Chapra, S. C. & Canale, R. P. **Numerical Methods for Engineers** (for theory of numerical integration).
 - GeeksforGeeks – tutorials on C++ I/O and formatting (e.g., `setw`, `setprecision`).
-- cppreference.com – documentation for `std::function`, lambdas, and I/O manipulators.